Weather with You: Critical reception

 In 2025, the song placed 69 on the Triple J Hottest 100 of Australian Songs.

 Music video

-The music video for "Weather with You" was filmed after Tim Finn's departure.
-The video, directed by MacGregor Knox (Director of I'm Talking's "Holy Word"), features the remaining members, Neil Finn, Paul Hester and Nick Seymour, at various beaches in Victoria, Australia (including Queenscliff) driving in cars including a Fiat 600 Multipla towing a small "Sports Minor" caravanette and a Ford Thunderbird "Bullet Bird" convertible.
+The music video for "Weather with You" was filmed after Tim Finn's departure.The video, directed by MacGregor Knox (Director of I'm Talking's "Holy Word"), features the remaining members, Neil Finn, Paul Hester and Nick Seymour, at various beaches on the Bellarine Peninsula (including Queenscliff and Portarlington), driving in cars including a Fiat 600 Multipla towing a small "Sports Minor" caravanette and a Ford Thunderbird "Bullet Bird" convertible.

 The music video features a slightly rearranged song structure, with a chorus placed before the second verse and some of the instrumental sections shortened.

 Legacy

 In 2001, "Weather with You" was voted 16th-best New Zealand song of all time by APRA and featured on Nature's Best.